-A large, global engineering firm had a small automotive division focused on providing CAE and FEA services to automotive OEMs and suppliers.
+A large, global engineering firm had a small automotive division focused on providing CAE services to automotive OEMs and Tier 1 suppliers.
 This division had failed to show any substantial growth for a number of years.

 Griffioen Consulting was hired to conduct a strategic assessment of the division’s strengths and weaknesses and competitive position in the North American market.

-The results indicated that the automotive division lacked a clear advantage and differentiation in their engineering analysis technology.
-Even though they did good work, the division did not stand out in any significant way from competing engineering firms in a very competitive market environment.
+It became rather evident from the assessment that the automotive division’s CAE services lacked a clear competitive advantage and differentiation.
+Even though the quality of the work was good, the division did not stand out in any significant way from other engineering firms in a very competitive, fragmented market environment.

-In addition, the division lacked brand name recognition and market share.
+In addition, the division had a very small market share and lacked brand name recognition.

-Also, on a number of projects the automotive division operated as a sub-contractor to other sub-contractors, significantly reducing their visibility to the end-client and their target market.
+On a significant number of projects the automotive division served as a sub-contractor to other engineering services firms and sub-contractors.
+This severely reduced the firm’s visibility to the end-client and their target market.

-An analysis of the project revenues showed that the automotive division represented less than 1% of the global engineering firm’s total revenue.
+An in-depth analysis of project revenues showed that the automotive division represented only about 1% of the global revenue of the engineering firm.

-The strategic advice was to close the automotive division and focus on the engineering firm’s core business.
-A few years later, forced by the lack of growth and market conditions, the division closed.Back to Case Studies
+Given the extremely small market share, lack of name recognition, and that automotive CAE services was not their core business, our strategic advice was to wind down the automotive division and focus on the engineering firm’s core business.
+Management was not willing to accept this advice and tried to keep the automotive division going.
+However, a few years later, forced by the lack of growth and market conditions, the division closed.Back to Case Studies